etingof/pysmi/docs/source/user-perspective.rst

 ------------------------

-Curiously enough, some MIBs coming from quite prominent vendors appear syntaxically incorrect.
+Curiously enough, some MIBs coming from quite prominent vendors appear syntactically incorrect.
 That leads to MIB compilers fail on such MIBs.
 While many MIB compiler implementations (PySMI included) introduce workarounds and grammar relaxations allowing slightly broken MIBs to compile, however severely broken MIBs can't be